matthewllthomas/matthewllthomas.github.io/teaching/index.md

 I am passionate about teaching, and have been lucky to have taught a considerable amount throughout my career to both undergraduate and postgraduate students as well as delivering short courses to public health officials, policy makers and researchers with external partners.
 I have prepared, planned and delivered content to participants with a range of skills and abilities, both inside and outside of a university environment.

-I am currently part of the team delivering the [MSc in Applied Data Science and Statistics](https://www.exeter.ac.uk/postgraduate/taught/datascience/applieddatamsc/) and am the Programme Director of the new [MSc in Environmental Intelligence](https://www.exeter.ac.uk/postgraduate/courses/datascience/envint/) due to start in October 2023.

 ## Lecturing and tutorials

 Below is a summary of my undergraduate and postgraduate teaching experience.